aurelienpierreeng/VirtualSecretary/docs/index.md

 * __Machine-learning language classifier__ ([SVM](https://en.wikipedia.org/wiki/Support_vector_machine) and decision trees on top of [word2vec](https://en.wikipedia.org/wiki/Word2vec)), allowing to train your own AI against your own emails in your own language and perform automatic tagging and sorting based on content,
     - perform topic recognition in emails or documents,
     - find relevant resources from a query (search engine) or an email body (auto-responder).
 * __works on server or desktop__, on demand or as a Cron job.
 A locking mechanism prevents more than one instance to process each mailbox.
-AI classifiers can be trained locally on desktop and sent to run on the server,
+AI classifiers can be trained locally on desktop and sent to run read-only on the server,
 * an overridable internal logging mechanism prevents emails from being processed more than once, so automatic actions that are manually reverted are not performed again on the next run.

 ## Examples of applications

-The Virtual Secretary can, for example :

-* move emails into IMAP folders or tag them based on their sender and content,
-* detect spoofed emails and send them to the spam box,
-* mirror your Instagram comments into an IMAP folder, respecting their original date, author, and threading, and attaching the original media,
-* create advanced autoresponders, based on timeframes and number of unread messages in your mailbox,
-* detect the language of an email.

-In the future, it will be able to :

-* add an "urgent" tag to emails sent by people with whom you have an appointment scheduled in the next 48 hours,
-* add a "client" tag to emails sent by someone who bought your product (connecting to the MySQL database of your Prestashop or WordPress WooCommerce website).

 ## Quick demos